brundinm/brundinm/README.md

   transformation operations on data exported from, and imported to, various MacEwan University Library information systems.
-- Developed scripts, wrote documentation, and generated reports as part of MacEwan University Library's MARC records editing operations.
+- Developed scripts, wrote documentation, and generated reports as part of MacEwan University Library's MARC records editing operations that were performed when we migrated to a new library services platform.
 - Developed and enhanced various systems and software applications in the CWRC (Canadian Writing Research Collaboratory) Islandora repository at the University of Alberta, including developing the CWRC-hosted Royal Society of